FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 You should strive to embed the choices about when to require MFA in a central, easily changed location in your application.
 Tying it tightly to a central authentication system generally makes sense.
 Choices about when to require MFA change over time as a system evolves.
 New features are built.
 Different types of users are supported.

-This policy configuration should itself be protected and only allow privileged users, perhaps with a recent multifactor authentication.
+This policy configuration should itself be protected and only allow privileged users, perhaps with a recent multi-factor authentication.

 If you don't have organization or user wide policies, allow users to set up MFA.
 This allows security conscious users to protect their account.
 They can evaluate their own security posture and make choices that make sense to them.
 For example, one person may run their entire life through their Gmail account, while others may use Gmail only occasionally as a throwaway email account.
 In the former case, MFA makes sense; in the latter it may not.